 A critical part of any eye examination is an assessment of ocular health.
 Optometrists are primary health care practitioners, and the majority of patients who require an eye examination consult an optometrist.
 Therefore, optometrists are at the forefront of the fight against eye disease, and play a major role in the detection of systemic diseases that cause ocular signs and symptoms.
 Extensive coverage of the topic of eye diseases therefore forms a major part of optometric studies.
 This unit is a continuation from OPB550 and provides students with the knowledge and capabilities to detect and diagnose eye disease, and to take appropriate clinical action.
 OPB650 focuses on building knowledge of diseases influencing the posterior eye, ocular manifestations of systemic disease and neuro-ophthalmology.
 Knowledge from this unit will be highly relevant to future units in the Master of Optometry (OP85) course involving clinical optometric practice and therapeutic management of eye disease.

 This unit provides the theory and practical skills knowledge in the use of advanced clinical techniques used in eye examinations to assess ocular health (ophthalmoscopy, tonometry, gonioscopy) and visual function (visual fields, colour vision).
 It introduces the theory guiding these techniques, and develops the procedural and communication skills required to accurately, efficiently and safely perform these techniques.
 The unit also develops your skills in the recording and interpretation of the clinical data obtained from these techniques to inform patient advice and management.
 The ability to accurately, efficiently and safely perform these clinical techniques in eye examinations is a requirement for clinical practice, forming the basis for assessment and management of patients in optometry practice.
-This unit builds on clinical techniques developed in OPB556 Assessment of Vision 5, and will be further developed during the clinical units in the OP85 Masters of Optometry course.
+This unit builds on the clinical techniques developed in OPB556 Assessment of Vision 5, and will be further developed during the clinical units in OP85 Master of Optometry.

 This unit is designed to provide an understanding of the fundamentals of low vision rehabilitation and paediatric optometry.
 Students will build on their existing knowledge of ocular anatomy and physiology, ocular disease, the development of binocular vision and the assessment and management of paediatric and geriatric patients.
 Clinical skills relating to paediatrics and low vision are further developed in the specialist clinic units (OPN262, OPN362 & OPN462).